MorganStenberg/League-hub/README.md

 Python Linter did return errors regarding to long lines and trailing whitespaces, which were taken care of by formatting the code correctly and splitting up lines that were too long.

 The HTML validator did not return any errors, except for the sign up page.
-Where it seems to have returned false positive for the errors, since when going through the code I can't find the unclosed elements or stray tags that the validator is referring to.
+Where it seems to have returned false positives for the errors, since when going through the code I can't find the unclosed elements or stray tags that the validator is referring to.
 Images of the errors and the code is included below.

 <details>